Personal Stories: Keeping the quality of life as high as possible

 An important aim in healthcare is to let people live high-quality lifes in their own environments.
 Miniaturized and easy to use biochemical sensing devices will become increasingly important, for the monitoring, treatment and coaching of patients.
 As a consequence, over the coming decades biochemical sensing technologies are needed which will be small, sensitive, accurate, easy to use, cost effective, and versatile.

 The mission of SensUs is to stimulate the development of molecular health sensing technologies by organizing an international competition for teams of students.
-In a friendly competitive manner, SensUs will challenge multidisciplinary teams of students to conceive and build innovative molecular biosensing systems.
-The competition will give students a unique chance to gain experience in goal-oriented multidisciplinary teamwork and in innovative technological design.
+In a friendly competitive manner, SensUs challenges multidisciplinary teams of students to conceive and build innovative molecular biosensing systems.
+The competition gives students a unique chance to gain experience in goal-oriented multidisciplinary teamwork and in innovative technological design.

 Student teams will be formed in the different international universities.
-The following universities will participate in this first competition: University of Leuven, Imperial College London, Danish Technical University, Uppsala University, Eindhoven University of Technology.
+Ten different universities will participate in SensUs 2017 from three different continents.

 The student teams will conceive and build biosensor systems at their own universities.
 The teams are expected to make use of expertise and resources in their own environments.
 Within the biosensing system, the students should contribute clearly identifiable innovative aspects themselves.